 Furnace Makes a Loud Buzzing or Humming Noise

-While all furnaces generate some ambient noise, most of the time furnaces run quiet enough that it is not disruptive.
-Especially loud buzzing or humming, either when the furnace starts up or throughout its operation, can indicate a variety of mechanical or electrical problems.
+While all furnaces generate some ambient noise, most of the time, furnaces run quiet enough that it is not disruptive.
+Especially loud buzzing or humming, either when the furnace starts up or throughout its operation, can indicate various mechanical or electrical problems.
 The main culprit would be an issue with your blower fan motor.
 If the sound is loudest during startup, this is very likely the reason.
 The fan motor itself may be dying, or the electrical components powering the fan may be worn out or faulty.

 Replacing electrical components like a capacitor or transformer is fairly affordable.
 A service technician can quickly diagnose and replace the faulty component, often on the first visit.
 Replacing a blower fan is a more involved job that requires removing the existing fan and rewiring the replacement.